speech Therapy, occupational Therapy, Literacy Support, psychology Assessments, and Counselling for Teens in Edmonton & St. Albert

 How We Support Teens

-We understand that teenagers need therapy that respects their independence, addresses their real-world concerns, and fits into their busy lives.
+We understand that teenagers need therapy that respects their growing independence, addresses their real-world concerns, and fits into their busy lives.

 • What We Address: